stephenjohnlimb/boot2/AgileDevelopment.md

 {"acceptable":false,"reasonUnacceptable":"checkInputValueStatus.userIdentifier: size must be between 2 and 30"}
 ```

+Here's the important part, this application can now be deployed (if part of the team was working on `story 3`).
+The application will respond with everything is acceptable, but it allows QA and clients of the service to start integrating their services.

+See later for the `helm` stuff.

+So QA can start writing and testing their full set of tests for the 'happy path' and also
+get lots of failing tests ready with a real service running.

-### The first story is complete on to the next.
+#### `Story 1` is complete on to the next.
 This meets the needs for the first paragraph.
-Now we can work on the next story, that story is the business logic.
+We can work on the next story, that story is the business logic.
+If we had a team that could be done concurrently.

 Just to recap the business logic is:
 "A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary) and must not
-contain any punctuation characters, and it cannot be all blank."
+contain any punctuation characters, and is not blank (i.e just spaces)."

-#### Next story - the 'business validation'
+#### `Story 2` - the 'business validation'

 OK, it's a bit simple and basic, but let's wrap this up via an interface and have
 a service implement it.
 We can then configure a simple test service that just lets everything
 pass and a real production service that does the actual logic.

-Obviously here the logic is some simple it does not really matter, but we need to focus on
-design and isolation of these elements being developed.
+Obviously; the logic is so simple, but we need to focus on design and isolation of these elements being developed.

-So here it is the UserIdentifierValidator:
+Here is the UserIdentifierValidator (interface):
 ```
 ...
 public interface UserIdentifierValidator {